aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/customxmlpart/_index.md

 ### getSchemaData() {#getSchemaData--}

+<b>@deprecated.</b> Please use the 'schemaData' property instead.
 Gets or sets the XML content of this Custom XML Schema Data Storage Part.

 ```javascript
 getSchemaData() : Uint8Array;